-There are 35 ACOs participating in the Advance Payment ACO Model.
+There were 35 ACOs participating in the Advance Payment ACO Model.
 (List)To view an interactive map of this Model, visit the Where Innovation is Happening page. expand Read more about interactive map of this Model

 - Fact Sheet: The Advance Payment Model (PDF) updated January 10, 2013